 • Managing psychosocial risks at work – developing New Zealand’s first good practice guidelines

-• Exploring psychosocial risk from a solution point of view – developing interventions and products to embed best practice guidance and address key workplace psychosocial hazards
+• Exploring psychosocial risk from a solution point of view – developing interventions and products to embed good practice

 • Supporting organisations to pick the best system level interventions